 I first created these adorable no sew How to Train Your Dragon baseball hats so my kiddos could dress up like their favorite dragons….

-and then decided that they needed simple dragon wings to truly transform into a Night Fury, Deadly Nadder or Monstrous Nightmare!
+Then I decided that we needed simple dragon wings to truly transform into a Night Fury, Deadly Nadder or Monstrous Nightmare!

-The no sew project could not be easier; just measure, trace, and cut.
-In just 10 minutes you will have dragons taking flight all over your house!
+This no sew dragon wing project is simple enough for a beginnger; just measure, trace, and cut.
+In 10 minutes you will have dragons taking flight all over your house!

 These easy no sew wings can be made from any fabric that will not unravel.
 I like to use fleece or craft felt for several reasons: